-Development of adequate independent sources will take over a decade.
-Better understanding of the science of energy and mineral resources and impacts of their use can improve decisions addressing issues such as adequate supplies for a frugal, sustainable, resilient society, land‐use conflicts, and potential environmental consequences of extraction and consumption.
-Geologic knowledge required for effective decision‐making includes (1) the location and extent of present and possible future resources, (2) the geological processes that formed and concentrated them, (3) exploration for undiscovered resources, and (4) technological needs and environmental effects of their extraction and use at local, regional, and global scales.
+Development of adequate sources of alternative energy will take decades.
+Better understanding of the science of energy and mineral resources and impacts of their use can improve decisions addressing such issues as adequate supplies for a sustainable, resilient society; land‐use conflicts; and potential environmental consequences of extraction and consumption.
+The geologic knowledge required for effective decision‐making includes (1) the location and extent of present and possible future resources, (2) the geological processes that formed and concentrated them, (3) models to guide exploration for undiscovered resources, and (4) the technological needs and environmental effects of their extraction and use at local, regional, and global scales.

-- regulatory compliance, and waste disposal throughout the life cycles of energy and mineral products;
+- Regulatory compliance and waste disposal throughout the life cycles of energy and mineral products; and

-Government has well‐established roles and responsibilities regarding mineral and energy resources research.
+Governments have well‐established roles and responsibilities regarding mineral and energy resources research.
 For example, in the United States, several federal agencies, including the Departments of Agriculture, Commerce, Defense, Energy, Health and Human Services, Interior, and Labor, and the Environmental Protection Agency, have important programs.
-Government supports energy and mineral resource research and development as a public benefit; industry funds research associated with its business interests; and scientific funding agencies (e.g. US National Science Foundation, National Science and Engineering Research Council of Canada, and the Consejo Nacional de Ciencia y Tecnologia of Mexico) support development of new knowledge from basic research in academic institutions.
+Government supports energy and mineral resource research and development as a public benefit; industry funds research associated with its business interests; and scientific funding agencies (e.g., U.S. National Science Foundation, National Science and Engineering Research Council of Canada, and the Consejo Nacional de Ciencia y Tecnología of Mexico) support development of new knowledge from basic research in academic institutions.

 GSA recommends increased public investments and public‐private partnerships to improve our understanding of mineral and energy resources and to support programs for renewable energy resources, energy efficiency, and resource recycling.

-- Sustained public investments are essential to evaluate (1) energy and mineral deposit forming processes; (2) mineral resources weathering processes and the environmental impacts of exploitation of weathered deposits; (3) exploration for new resources to replace depleted ones; (4) new resources to support evolving technology, such as nanotechnology and superconductivity; (5) advanced technologies to increase the efficiency of locating and extracting resources, including reducing costs, enhancing recovery, and developing energy‐environmental systems, and mitigating environmental impacts of resource use; and (7) global biogeochemical impacts of resource material extraction, use, recycling, disposal, and dispersal.
+- Sustained public investments are essential to evaluating: (1) energy and mineral deposit-forming processes; (2) exploration for new resources to replace depleted ones; (3) new resources to support evolving technology, such as nanotechnology and superconductivity; (4) advanced technologies to increase the efficiency of locating and extracting resources, including reducing costs, enhancing recovery, and developing energy‐environmental systems, and mitigating environmental impacts of resource use; (5) the environmental impacts of weathering of mineral deposits; and (6) global biogeochemical impacts of resource material extraction, use, recycling, disposal, and dispersal.

-- Government supported mineral and energy‐resource research in academic institutions is essential, as this research has created most new knowledge in the past few decades.
+- Government-supported mineral- and energy‐resource research in academic institutions is essential, because this research has generated most new knowledge in the past few decades.